w314/notes/javaNotes/javaQA.md

 _Note: You will not be assessed over Callable Statements / Stored Procedures this week
 Note: You will not be assessed over the Persisting Data with JDBC topic_

-### 81-4.10 What information would you need in order to successfully connect to a database?
+### 81 What information would you need in order to successfully connect to a database?

 - URL (`JDBC String`)
 - username
 - password

-## WK 5

-### 82-5.1 What is the difference between a Simple and Prepared JDBC statement?
+### 82 statement vs. preparedStatement What is the difference between a Simple and Prepared JDBC statement?

 Once we have the `Connection object`, we can write our SQL and execute it.